Mark Zuckerberg’s humanitarian manifesto

 The “us vs them” mentality is the antithesis of Zuckerberg’s beliefs.
 While the Internet might present a broader range of ideas than living in an isolated town of like-minds, it also establishes a battlefield of ideology where people clash.
 And through the referral traffic and subsequent ad revenue Facebook delivers, it incentivizes sensationalism that divides the populace into oppositional forces.

 Facebook has been hit with the brunt of the blame for the fake news phenomenon, and is fighting back against misinformation with outside fact checkers and more features.
 But Zuckerberg sees an opportunity to attack polarization directly instead of just the symptoms.
+“Even if we eliminated all misinformation, people would just emphasize different sets of facts to fit their polarized opinions” he writes.
+“That’s why I’m so worried about sensationalism in media.”

+Red Feed / Blue Feed isn’t the answer.
 “Our goal must be to help people see a more complete picture, not just alternate perspectives.
 We must be careful how we do this” Zuckerberg writes.
 “Research shows that some of the most obvious ideas, like showing people an article from the opposite perspective, actually deepen polarization by framing other perspectives as foreign.”
 Injecting the other side’s rhetoric to pop the filter bubble can push us further apart.

 Zuckerberg’s believes “A more effective approach is to show a range of perspectives, let people see where their views are on a spectrum and come to a conclusion on what they think is right.
 Over time, our community will identify which sources provide a complete range of perspectives so that content will naturally surface more.”

-Facebook’s tools, your opinion
+Facebook’s megaphone, your voice

 Together, these initiatives around community groups, localized standards, and diversity of opinions can start to shrink the distance between us and our fellow humans.
+It may take years to see their impacts, but that’s why Zuckerberg is starting now, and gently encouraging others to as well.

+Despite being at the literal center of Facebook, when asked if he thinks other tech leaders should call as loudly for change, he humbly notes “I don’t really think it’s for me to say what they should do.”
+But he rather than just speak out, he hopes his peers will build out this vision.
+“I think it’s a good idea for other folks, whether you’re working at a company or running a company, or thinking of starting a company to think about ‘what social infrastructure can I build?’ that will be key to helping people come together 10 years from now.”

 Can that be done without Facebook becoming an overt political actor favoring one party?
 Zuckerberg sees his mission cutting across the right and left.
 “One of the things I care a lot about is helping to build some common understanding of the community, so that way people can have better discussions around that . . . the goal will be to do that without necessarily having an opinion on what the common understanding should be . . .
 I think that’s a responsibility that we have to amplify that effect in the world, of building that common understanding.”